-With Softron's playout and ingest software you can work with multiple channels on the same computer.
-You can have multiple outputs and/or multiple records.
-You only need to make sure that your Mac will sustain what you ask it to do and that you have one or multiple video cards that will allow you these multiple in or out.
+With Softron's playout and ingest software you can record and/or playout multiple channels on the same computer.
 There are different ways to have multiple in / out:

-- OR you use multiple devices to reach the number of in/out you need
+- with multiple devices to reach the number of in/out you need

 Can I use all the connectors on my device?